Sleeping Bag

 You Get What You Pay For

-While most lightweight hiking gear is less expensive than its heavier equivalents, the opposite is true of sleeping bags (and all down products, for that matter).
-A good down sleeping bag is not cheap.
-One factor which provides a clue as to the bag’s quality is it’s fill power.
+One factor which provides a clue as to the bag’s quality is its fill power.
 Basically, a high fill power (eg. 800+) equates to better quality down, which means superior insulation and warmth to weight ratio.
-In real terms, upgrading from a down bag with 600 fill-power to one with 800 fill-power, both of which have the same temperature rating, can mean a weight saving of up to 300 grams (10.6 ounces).
+In real terms, upgrading from a down bag with 600 fill-power to one with 800 fill-power, both of which have the same temperature rating, can mean a weight saving of up to 300grams (10.6 ounces).
 The catch?
 Bags with higher fill powers are more expensive.

 Sleeping Bag Liner